pavodi-NM/sam_annotator/README.md

 1. Left-click and drag to draw a bounding box around an object
 2. Release to generate a segmentation mask
 3. Press 'a' to add the annotation with the current class
+4. Press 's' to save all the annotations
-4. Press 'Esc' to clear the current selection
+5. Press 'c' to clear all the annotations

 ### Point-Based Annotation

-1. Press 'p' to switch to point mode
+1. Press 'w' to switch to point mode
 2. Left-click to add foreground points (green)
-3. Right-click to add background points (red)
-4. Press 'Space' to generate a segmentation mask
-5. Press 'a' to add the annotation with the current class
+3. Press 'a' to add the annotation with the current class
+4. Press 's' to save all the annotations
-6. Press 'Esc' to clear the current selection
+5. Press 'c' to clear all the annotations

 ## Keyboard Shortcuts

+SAM Annotator provides a comprehensive set of keyboard shortcuts to improve your workflow efficiency:

 | Key           | Action                          |
 |---------------|----------------------------------|